The User Interface#

 This sections covers in more detail what all the information on the user interface is for, and how you can organise your project, and how you use the editor, viewer and outline panel.

 The main window contains a project tree in the left-most panel.
-It shows the entire structure of the project.
-It has four columns:
+It shows the entire structure of the project, and has four columns:

-- The second column shows the word count of the document, or the sum of words of the child items if it is a folder.
+The second column shows the word count of the document, or the sum of words of the child items for folders and documents with subdocuments.
 If the counts seem incorrect, they can be updated by rebuilding the project index from the Tools menu, or by pressing F9.

 Right-clicking an item in the project tree will open a context menu under the cursor, displaying a selection of actions that can be performed on the selected item.

 At the top of the tree, you will find a set of buttons.

 The first button is a quick links button that will show you a dropdown menu of all the root folders in your project.
 Selecting one will move to that position in the tree.
 You can also activate this menu by pressing CtrlL.

 The next two buttons can be used to move items up and down in the project tree.
 This is the only way to move root folders.

 The next button opens a dropdown menu for adding new items to the tree.
 This includes root folders.
 You can also activate this dropdown menu by pressing CtrlN.